The ARVA Pro W (fka Link) was released in 2011 (US) and discontinued in 2016.

 The Pro W was initially released under the product name "Link" in Europe in late-2010 and in the US in late-2011.
 The Link had an all-black housing.
 In October 2013 the Link was renamed the Pro W. The electronics in the Pro W were upgraded slightly (adding a new filter) and the software was updated, but the functionality is almost identical to the Link.
 I own both the white and black Links, but haven't tested them extensively.

-Searching: Similar to the Pulse, the Pro W has a freely-floating directional arrow that always points toward the transmitting beacon (even if you rotate it between beeps).
+Searching: Similar to the Pulse, the Pro W has a freely-floating direction arrow that always points toward the transmitting beacon (even if you rotate it between beeps).
 The Pro W's arrow floats 180° and displays a U-Turn icon if you are moving away from the victim whereas the Pulse's directional arrow floats 360°.
 As with the Pulse, you must calibrate the compass after replacing the batteries or the directional arrow will be jerky.
 (To enter the configuration menu and calibrate the compass, turn off the beacon, hold down both side-buttons, and press-and-hold the on/off button for several seconds.)
 I've seen the Link repeatedly display a U-Turn which left me searching the same location (versus the Pulse's arrow simply pointing behind me).

 As with the Pulse and Axis, the Pro W can be toggled into analog mode by pressing and holding both side-buttons.